cube-web3/contract-integration/README.md

 ```

-The inclusion of SecurityAdmin2Step is intentionally different from OpenZeppelin's Ownable2Step to avoid any potential conflicts should you choose to use that access control pattern.
-The `_securityAdmin` is set to the deployer's address in the `Cube3Integration.sol` contract's constructor, or set explicitly in `{Cube3IntegrationUpgradeable-initialize}`.
-This account has elevated permissions, allowing it to enable/disable the protection status of functions decorated with the cube3Protected modifier.
+The inclusion of `SecurityAdmin2Step` is explicitly different from OpenZeppelin's `Ownable2Step` to avoid any potential conflicts should you choose to use that access control pattern.
+The `_securityAdmin` is set implicitly to the deployer's address in the `Cube3Integration.sol` contract's constructor, or set explicitly in `{Cube3IntegrationUpgradeable-initialize}` function.
+This account has elevated permissions, allowing it to register the integration with the CUBE3 Protocol, as well as enable/disable the protection status of functions decorated with the `cube3Protected` modifier.

 ```solidity